smamirshahi/Hangman-React-Redux/README (Case Conflict).md

     1. the word being guessed
     1. all the letters guessed so far.
     - _Using React _local state_ for either of the previous two pieces of data (instead of Redux state) **will cause points to be deducted.** One of the main goals of the homework is to test your understanding of Redux._
-1. When the webapp is loaded and the path is `/`, it should show an initial page with a welcome message and a link "Start playing!".
+"1.
+When the webapp is loaded and the path is `/`, it should show an initial page with a welcome message and a link "Start playing!".
 The link links to `/hangman`.
 Clicking it should change the route to `/hangman`, where the rest of the game is played.
-This should be done using react-router, the page should not reload.
+This should be done using react-router, the page should not reload."
 1. When a game starts, a random word should be selected using the game library function `randomWord`.
 This will be the word the player has to guess.
 1. There should be a module in the file `src/actions/game.js` which exports two action creators.
 One should be called `newGame`, which creates an action of type `NEW_GAME`.
 The other action creator should be called `makeGuess`, and its actions should have the type `MAKE_GUESS`.
 1. The reducers should not modify the state.
 The functions should create copies of objects and arrays before changing them.
 They should be pure functions.